YunyingYang/AIP-Assessment-3/README.md

 This product uses the TMDb API but is not endorsed or certified by TMDb.

-All movie stills used are from Fanart.tv API.
+All movie stills used in this project are from Fanart.tv API.

 <br>